Business Digitalization in Serbia — Questions and Answers

 14. What is the Central Invoice Registry (CRF)?

-15. Do internal invoices go through the SEF?
+15. Do internal invoices go through SEF?

 17. Is there a public list of e-invoice obligors?